 Clients who enter into an agreement, or who are ordered to attend community support services are monitored by the Commission.
-Service providers are required to submit a monthly progress report by the fifth day of each month advising if the client has attended and engaged with the provider and the progress they are making towards achieving their goals.
+Service providers are required to submit regular reports by the fifth day of each month advising if the client has attended and engaged with the provider and the progress they are making towards achieving their goals.
 The Commission collaborates with service providers to maintain consistent reporting criteria, encourages each service provider to engage in a quality assurance process in regard to the quality of information provided and conducts information sessions and updates in the communities when required.
 Service providers are encouraged to attend conference proceedings in each welfare reform community and discuss the decision-making processes with the Commissioners.

 Each agreement or order is monitored by the Commission for the period of the agreement or order.
 As a result of the progress reports received from service providers, clients are assessed to determine if they are fulfilling their obligations under the agreement or order.
 Together with local knowledge, additional information is sought from agencies and service providers where appropriate to decide upon the best course of action for the client.

 It should be noted that the number of clients monitored during the case management phase includes those who are incarcerated, out of the community, in a hospital or on probation orders.
 Their circumstances are monitored to ensure that where change occurs, such as release from prison, they are supported on their return to the community.

 Where the Commissioners recommend proceeding to a show cause conference the client is ordered to attend before the Commission to explain their non-compliance.
 After due consideration and where considered appropriate, a CIM order may be made or an existing CIM’s percentage or duration amended.